Fotoeins Fotografie

 “Travel day zero”: nothing to check

-For the next 3 months, I have a medium-sized 21-Litre (21-L) Timbuk2 Classic Messenger bag in blue and black, and a 32-L Timbuk2 Command backpack in black.
-(Both products have unfortunately been phased out of production.)
-These will be my “personal item” and “carry-on”, respectively, for long-haul flights.
+For 3 months in summer, I have a medium-sized 21-Litre (21-L) Timbuk2 Classic Messenger bag in blue and black, and a 32-L Timbuk2 Command backpack in black.
+(Both products are unfortunately phased out of production.)
+These are my “personal item” and “carry-on”, respectively, for my flights.

 What’s in my 21-Litre Timbuk2 Classic Messenger bag?